How to Start an LLC in Washington: Step-by-Step

 Step 2: Appoint a Registered Agent

-Once you've decided on a name, you need to determine who will be your registered agent for your LLC.
+Once you've decided on a name, you need to determine who will be your LLC's registered agent.

 In Washington, all LLCs must have a registered agent.

-The registered agent can be an individual or professional service provider who will accept tax and legal documents and service of process on behalf of the LLC.
-Deciding who to use as an agent is an essential step when filing the Articles of Organization.
+The registered agent for your LLC can be either an individual or a professional service provider.
+The registered agent is responsible for accepting tax documents, legal notices, and service of process on behalf of the LLC.
+Choosing the right registered agent is an important step when filing the Articles of Organization.

-As the business owner, you can be the registered agent.
-You can also appoint someone else as long as they are over the age of 18.
-Some companies use a manager or registered agent service, allowing the owner to focus on other areas of the LLC.
+As the business owner, you can serve as your own registered agent, or you can appoint someone else, provided they are at least 18 years old.
+Many businesses choose to use a manager or hire a professional registered agent service, allowing the owner to focus on running the company.

 If you don't want to be your own registered agent, you can hire one for about $59-$249/year in Washington.